xincc/GithubStars/README.md

     * 上传 ipa 文件到 蒲公英.  [pugongying](https://github.com/answer-huang/pugongying) ⭐️
     * Apple iOS/macOS Provisioning Profiles management,.provisionprofile, .mobileprovision files manager tool for mac.
 [ProfilesManager](https://github.com/shaojiankui/ProfilesManager) ⭐️⭐️⭐️⭐️
     * 💳 PHP class for creating passes for Wallet on iOS.
 [PHP-PKPass](https://github.com/tschoffelen/PHP-PKPass) ⭐️⭐️⭐️
+    * A library for converting Adobe AE shape based animations to a data format and playing it back on Android and iOS devices. https  [Keyframes](https://github.com/facebookincubator/Keyframes) ⭐️⭐️⭐️⭐️⭐️
+    * A Java to iOS Objective-C translation tool and runtime. [j2objc](https://github.com/google/j2objc) ⭐️⭐️

 ##<a name="hybrid"></a>Hybrid
+* A framework for building Mobile cross-platform UI. [alibaba/weex](https://github.com/alibaba/weex) ⭐️⭐️⭐️⭐️⭐️
 * NativeScript is an open source framework for building truly native mobile apps with JavaScript.
 Use web skills, like Angular, FlexBox and CSS, and get native UI and performance on iOS and Android.
 [NativeScript](https://github.com/NativeScript/NativeScript) ⭐️⭐️⭐️
 * The source for the Firebase codelab for building a cross-platform chat app. [friendlychat](https://github.com/firebase/friendlychat) ⭐️⭐️
 * Yoga is a cross-platform layout engine which implements Flexbox.
 Yoga enables maximum collaboration within your team by implementing an API familiar to many designers and opening it up to developers across different platforms. [yoga](https://github.com/facebook/yoga) ⭐️⭐️⭐️⭐️